GoldenCheetah/OpenData/README.md

 * From November 2018 we additionally published the data to a publically readable AWS S3 bucket: http://goldencheetah-opendata.s3-website-us-east-1.amazonaws.com/

 * This repo provides tools for working with the data.
 There already is a Python library available, see [documentation](opendata-python/README.md) for more details.

+* An R library for working with GoldenCheetah OpenData has been published by Ioannis Kosmidis, see here: https://github.com/ikosmidis/GoldenCheetahOpenData